-- What is the anticipated rental license cost?
+- What is the anticipated single dwelling rental license cost?

-A single dwelling rental license is anticipated to cost $80 annually.
-This would apply to single dwelling units, townhouses, and condominiums.
+A single dwelling rental license for 2024 is anticipated to cost $80 annually.
+This fee applies to single family homes, townhouses, and condominiums.
 As the program becomes active, and if a new rental is added outside of the annual renewal period, the fee will be pro-rated.

 The rental licensure period runs from Jan.
 1 through Dec.
 31 of the license year.

 - How will I be able to apply and pay for my rental license?